cammiida/ProgramvareUtvikling/README.md

 **node server.js**

-10) GO INTO YOUR LOCALHOST in your preferred web browser by typing:
+10) Access the webpage at LOCALHOST in your preferred web browser by typing:

 **localhost:8000**